gizmomathboy/hyperborea_class_creation/gadgeteer-class-description.md

 * do you have any idea this is?
 * can you power it up?
 * can you activate it?
-* can you use effecitvely?
+* can you use effectively?

 *Laboratory:* At 9th level, a weird scientist who establishes a suitable laboratory will attract a band of followers: 1d12+12 weird science devotees of 0th level (1d4 hp, each with a smattering of nascent weird science abilities) who will serve without pay in exchange for tutelage under their master.
 The laboratory might be in a city, town, or village.
 If said laboratory is part of his castle or fortified manor, with a 5- to 10-mile radius of control, the weird scientist also becomes eligible to attract a small body of men-at-arms, 0th-level fighters of 1d8 hp each.Here follows a typical troop: